 When non-surgical methods prove to be inefficient or lacking, then we can proceed with more invasive maneuvers.
 Common cat hip dysplasia surgeries include:

-• Total Hip Replacement.
-A THR involves replacing the entire hip joint of cats with an artificial implant.
-This prosthetic hip joint restores natural movement, but at a higher cost and recovery time.
+Total Hip Replacement.
+Total hip replacement fully removes the cat's hip joint and replaces it with an artificial implant.
+This prosthetic hip joint restores natural movement, but it does come at a higher cost and longer recovery time.
 It’s mostly for cats with severe cases of hip dysplasia.

-During this time, restricting movement, providing pain medications, and regular physical therapy will be instrumental for recovery.
+Be sure to limit your cat's physical activity and pain meds as prescribed.
 Home adjustments, such as adding ramps, bedding, and elevated bowls, can also be helpful.
-To monitor progress, regular checkups will be scheduled.
+To monitor progress, regular checkups and physical therapy sessions will be scheduled.

 Vet Tips: How to Prevent Hip Dysplasia in Cats?